A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Extension to private hierarchical regimes

 (a) $d_i(\bullet,y_i(\bullet))$ is $L_0$-Lipschitz continuous on $ \mathcal{X}_i+\mu_0 \mathbb{B}$, namely,

 (b) $d_i(x_i, \bullet )$ is $\tilde{L}_0$-Lipschitz continuous for any $ x_i \in \mathcal{X}_i+\mu_0 \mathbb{B}$, i.e., for any $ x_i \in \mathcal{X}_i+\mu_0 \mathbb{B}$,

 \end{assumption}

 \us{We note that this assumption is relatively mild; in particular, if $d_i$ satisfies a locally Lipschitz requirement and the set $\mathcal{X}_i$ is compact, then Lipschitz continuity over the set follows.} Since a subgradient of such $d_i(\bullet,y_i(\bullet))$ is unavailable, we utilize a smoothing approach based on a convolution framework.
-To this end, we define the smoothing of a convex function $d:{\cal X} \to \mathbb{R}$.
+To this end, we define the smoothing of a convex function $d:{\cal X} \to \mathbb{R}$. \begin{definition} Suppose $d:{\cal X} \subseteq \mathbb{R}^m \to \mathbb{R}$ is a convex function and ${\cal X}$ is a closed and convex set in $\mathbb{R}^m$.
+Then $d_{\mu}$ represents a smoothed counterpart of $d$ with smoothing parameter $\mu$, defined as